 Cameron Swallow, wife of new Carthage President John Swallow, is on a “Welcome Home Tour” as she gets to know Kenosha.
-Read her newest blog post below.
+See all of Cameron’s Welcome Home posts

 It was a long drive to Carthage, Illinois.
 But the time travel felt even longer.